| The resins used vary. The earliest resins used, back in the 1960s,

 will almost always be obtained immediately after hauling out, but

-these will drop greatly if left ashore for a few days.
+these will often drop substantially if left ashore for a few days.
 This effect

 is less pronounced with isopthalic or vinylester resins - they are